zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/getting-started/searching-for-content.md

 **Searching for Users:** When you click an asset in the search results, it's displayed in an Asset Publisher (unless the *View in Context* option is selected in the Search Results portlet).
 Users are different, though.
 Think of them as invisible assets, not intended for display in the Asset Publisher application.
 While Users appear as search results with other indexed assets, when you click one you're taken to the User's profile page.
 If public personal pages are disabled, clicking on a User from the list of search results shows you a blank page.
 -->

-## Search Bar
+## Using the Search Bar

-Using the default Liferay DXP setup, you enter the search context by entering search terms in the search bar.
-Execute a search and you're taken to a [search page](./working-with-search-pages.md) with various search widgets deployed.
+Using the default Liferay DXP setup, users can engage with search by entering search terms in the Search Bar.
+Execute a search and you're taken to a [search page](../search-pages-and-widgets/working-with-search-pages/search-pages.md) with various search widgets deployed.

 ![The default search configuration displays a search bar in its default view, beckoning users to enter the search context.](./searching-for-content/images/01.png)